Mdzukulu, it is yet again a season of madness and almost anyone is an enabler of the rot.

 The girl left her mother and wandered into the fields.
 When she saw a man forcing himself on a goat, she asked: “What are you doing?”

 The man said: “I’m putting some sense into it.”

 The girl remembered her mother’s prayers and said: “Put some sense into me too!”

-The man refused because, as he said: “There is nothing more ungrateful than a woman.”
+The man refused to screw her because, as he said: “There is nothing more ungrateful than a woman.”

 The girl said: “Don’t worry on that account, sir!
 My mother will be very grateful to you and will pay you whatever you want since she is always praying for me to get some sense.”